semanticlink/howtohypermedia/content/frontend/vue-todo-app/3-application-cache.md

 title: Client-side application cache
 pageTitle: Bind views client-side application cache
 description: "Client need to have one copy of representations in the application cache"
+question: An application cache
+answers: ["Is a global, single version of what the clients has loaded","Requires that the developers access resources though link relations","Allows binding the UI to representations","All of the above"]
+correctAnswer: 3

 ---

 A client needs an application cache to ensure that there is self-consistency throughout the application (and avoid stale data).
 Doing this requires that the client is able to insert resources into the application state.
 It is usually the case that a client requires a URI inside the network and must insert it in the correct location for self-consistency.
 Without this approach each controller has its own copy of a resource.
 This tutorial demonstrates how use an existing application cache utility (rather than how to build one yourself).